ellucian-developer/integration-sdk-java/README.md

 # Full API Documentation
-The full SDK API JavaDoc is hosted on our Github Pages site, located at (https://ellucianethos.github.io/integrationSDKDoc/java).
+The full SDK API JavaDoc is hosted on our [Github pages site](https://ellucian-developer.github.io/integrationSDKDoc/java/).

 # Examples
 The following are code-snippet examples of how to use the Ethos Integration SDK for Java.
 For more in-depth examples